nappo/nappo/README.md

 ### Scaling up RL training processes: distributed scheme options

-The following images shows how nappo schemes are structured, formed by collection (green), gradient (blue) and update (red) workers, which in turn can be central (running in the same thread as the train script) or remote (running in a different thread allocated anywhere in the cluster).
+The following image shows how nappo schemes are structured, formed by collection (green), gradient (blue) and update (red) workers, which in turn can be central (running in the same thread as the train script) or remote (running in a different thread allocated anywhere in the cluster).

 ![alt text](https://raw.githubusercontent.com/nappo/nappo/master/images/nappo_overview%20.jpg?raw=true)